Weighted Front Plank

 Weighted Front Plank Instructions

-2. Place a weight plate on your upper back, between your shoulder blades.
+2. Have a partner place a weight plate on your upper back, between your shoulder blades.

 Weighted Front Plank Form & Visual